EBMCalculator/ebmcalculator.github.io/support.md

             </a>
           </p>
           <p>
-            Swipe right on a result to share, print, or export.
+            Swipe right on a result to email, message, print, or export.
           </p>
           <p style="text-align: center;">
             <a href="assets/images/screenshots/Results - Screenshot 3a.png" target="_blank" rel="noopener noreferrer">